Tippi Hedren: Shambala Preserve

 In 1981, Hedren produced Roar, an 11-year project that ended up costing $17 million and starred dozens of African lions.
 "This was probably one of the most dangerous films that Hollywood has ever seen", remarked the actress.
 "It's amazing no one was killed."
 During the production of Roar, Hedren, her husband at the time, Noel Marshall, and daughter Melanie were attacked by lions; Jan de Bont, the director of photography, was scalped.

 Hedren later co-wrote Cats of Shambala (1985) about the experience.
 Roar made only $2 million worldwide.
 Hedren ended her marriage to Marshall a year later in 1982.
 The film directly led to the 1983 establishment of the nonprofit The Roar Foundation and Hedren's Shambala Preserve, located at the edge of the Mojave Desert in Acton, California, between the Antelope Valley and the Santa Clarita Valley, 40 mi northeast of Los Angeles.

 Shambala houses some 70 animals.
 Hedren lives on the Shambala site and conducts monthly tours of the preserve for the public.
 In a 2015 interview with magazine Ability, Hedren emphasized that there is no human contact with the animals and that all of the cats are spayed and neutered, since they are being raised in captivity.
 Hedren was the founding president of the American Sanctuary Association, a post she still holds.

-She took in and cared for Togar, a lion that belonged to Anton LaVey, after he was told by San Francisco officials that he could not keep a fully grown lion as a house pet.
+Hedren took in and cared for Togar, a lion that belonged to Anton LaVey, after he was told by San Francisco officials that he could not keep a fully grown lion as a house pet.
 Shambala became the new home for Michael Jackson's two Bengal tigers, Sabu and Thriller, after he decided to close his zoo at his Neverland Valley Ranch in Los Olivos.
 Thriller died in June 2012 of lung cancer.

 On December 3, 2007, Shambala Preserve made headlines when Chris Orr, a caretaker for the animals, was mauled by a tiger named Alexander.
-Several documentaries have focused on Shambala Preserve, including the 30-minute Lions: Kings of the Serengeti (1995), narrated by Melanie Griffith, and Animal Planet's Life with Big Cats (1998), which won the Genesis Award for best documentary in 1999.
+Several documentaries have focused on Shambala Preserve, including the 30-minute Lions: Kings of the Serengeti (1995), narrated by Melanie Griffith, and Animal Planet's Life with Big Cats (1998), which won the Genesis Award for Best Documentary in 1999.
 The animals at the preserve served as the initial inspiration for the life's work of artist A.E.
 London, who started her career working for Hedren.

-As of 2020, Hedren still maintains more than a dozen lions and tigers; her granddaughter Dakota Johnson is involved in their care.
+As of 2020, Hedren still maintains more than a dozen lions and tigers.
+Her granddaughter Dakota Johnson is involved in their care.